vuaao/aptos-core/SECURITY.md

 You can also report security bugs by emailing us directly at security@aptoslabs.com.

 Thank you for improving the security of the Aptos Blockchain!
-Your efforts and responsible disclosure are appreciated, and every effort will be made to acknowledge your contributions in a timely manner.
+Your efforts and responsible disclosure are appreciated, and every effort will be made to acknowledge your contributions in a timely